ackama/eslint-config-ackama/README.md

 `main` branch follow that format.

-As we squash our pull requests when merging by default, you should ideally use title your pull requests using the convectional commit format since that will be used as the commit message for the squashed commit.
+As we squash our pull requests when merging by default, you should ideally use title your pull requests using the conventional commit format since that will be used as the commit message for the squashed commit.

 We run `commitlint` on pull requests to ensure that commit messages follow the